Barry-McNicholl/sat-land-temp/README.md

 ### Data

 The source of land temperature data in this work is the Global Historical Climatology Network provided by the National Ocenanic and Atmospheric Administration ([NOAA GHCN](https://www.ncdc.noaa.gov/data-access/land-based-station-data/land-based-datasets/global-historical-climatology-network-ghcn)).
+The weather variable collected from the GHCN is TAVG which is defined as the average temperature for a given day, measured from 00:00 on that day to 00:00 on the following day.
 The satellite temperature data was sourced from the Climate Data Store provided by the European Centre for Medium-Range Weather Forecasts ([ECMWF CDS](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels?tab=overview)).
+The weather variable used from the CDS is 2m temperature which is temperature measured at 2m above the surface for a given hour of a day.
 Data can be downloaded from these sources from scratch by following the steps outlined for the `sat_land_data.py` script in the next section.
 Alternatively, the processed data used in this paper is available at this [Google Drive link](https://drive.google.com/drive/folders/1N68hx--Kyj9jFi0XnZihbZUzNMBxdY0i?usp=sharing).
+To compare land and satellite data, the satellite data is averaged over the course of a day.
+Data for a given day is only utilised if both satellite and land data are available for that day.
+It was not possible to obtain satellite data from the exact same locations as the land data so, satellite data was instead obtained from the closest locations possible.

 ### Scripts